simon-ritchie/apysc/docs_src/source/animation_interfaces_abstract.md

 <iframe src="static/animation_interfaces_abstract_rotation_around_point/index.html" width="200" height="150"></iframe>

-## Scale-x animation from center point
+## Scale-x animation from the center point

 The `animation_scale_x_from_center` interface sets the scale-x animation from the center point.
 For more details: [animation_scale_x_from_center and animation_scale_x_from_center interfaces document](animation_scale_x_and_y_from_center.md)